cezarviana/fake-news-no-more/README.md

 Acesse o site aqui: [Fake News No More](https://colab.research.google.com/drive/1XRzrJzx8PXhdT-6y6Fi30TQTYbUaFNGz?usp=sharing)

-É possível verificar alguns testes realizados abaixo:
+É possível verificar alguns testes realizados abaixo: <br>
 [Fake News No More - Test 1](./test1_fake_news_no_more_(tarifas_eua).ipynb) <br>
 [Fake News No More - Test 2](./test2_fake_news_no_more_(et_varginha).ipynb) <br>
 [Fake News No More - Test 3](./test3_fake_news_no_more_(terra_plana).ipynb)